tkw1536/ggman/README.md

 If this is given, the command will return exit code 0 iff at least one repository is found, and exit code 1 otherwise.

 ### the 'for' keyword

 When running multi-repository operations, it is possible to limit the operations to a specific subset of repositories.
 This is achieved by using the 'for' keyword along with a pattern.
-For example, `ggman for 'github.com/*/frontend' ls` will list all repositories from `github.com` that are named `frontend`.
+For example, `ggman for 'github.com/*/example' ls` will list all repositories from `github.com` that are named `example`.

 Examples for supported patterns can be found in this table: